doughahn/org-play-2e-guide/docs/source/welcome.rst

 Using Your Own Character
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If you have the time, and know what you want to play, you can build your character following the rules in the :ref:`Character Creation` appendix.
+If you have the time, and know what you want to play, you can build your character following the rules in the :ref:`Character Rules for Society` appendix.

 After you are done building your character, register them by going to your organized play account, sign in, and click on the “Register a New Pathfinder Society (second edition) Character.”